Learning plants scattering rules

 Using temperature and rainfall

-Temperature and rainfall controls are very important parameters, mostly for biomes that have to cover large Landmasses areas on planetary Atlases.
+Temperature and rainfall controls are very important parameters, mostly for biomes that have to cover large areas on planets.
 The atlas of a planet defines the "temperature lapse rate" which is the decrease in temperature every 100 meters of altitude (this is the Earth default, but this value can be freely modified).
 Therefore the temperature over a terrain is not a constant value.
 It decreases as we go higher.
 Then, species can be set to only dwell in between a minimal and maximal temperature.
 The same goes with rainfall.

 Let's see this with a clear example using snow (see details here: Adding snow):